 Sealing Your Painted & Decoupaged Furniture

 Once you remove the dust from distressing the paint on the tables and once the Mod Podge is completely dry on the drawers you can seal your painted furniture.
 You can actually seal the decoupaged drawers with the same sealer that you use on your painted furniture.
 I am using Wise Owl clear matte varnish for this project.
 As a matter of fact, I am using this on both the decoupaged drawers and the painted tables – basically everything!
-You can get the clear varnish online here: Wise Owl Varnish.
+You can grab some online HERE.

 Scoop some of your varnish onto a paper plate.
 It’s just easier to work with it this way.